MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 For Blob Storage, we chose Zone-redundant storage (ZRS).
 Zone-redundant storage replicates data synchronously across three Azure availability zones in the primary region.
 Each availability zone is in a separate physical location with independent power, cooling, and networking.
 The app uses Blob Storage to meet the following requirements:

-- **Secure endpoint:** We didn’t want endpoints for accessing storage exposed to the public internet
+- **Eliminate anonymous access:** We didn’t want endpoints for accessing storage exposed to the public internet with anonymous access.
-- **Secrets management:** We wanted to manage our encryption keys using our own certificates.
 - **Encryption:** It encrypts data at rest and in transit.
-- **Resiliency:** Blob storage provides  data should be resilient against loss
+- **Resiliency:** Blob storage should make our ticketing PDF resilient against loss.

-You can use Key Vault to manage the certificates used to encrypt the storage account, and private endpoints to allow clients to securely access data over a Private Link.

 #### Endpoint security

 [Azure Private Link](/azure/private-link/private-link-overview) provides access to PaaS Services (such as, Azure Cache for Redis and SQL Database) over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels across the Microsoft backbone network.
 You can avoid exposing your service to the public internet.
 You use Azure Private DNS with Azure Private Link enables your solution to communicate securely with Azure services like Azure SQL Database.
 Azure Private DNS integrates with Azure App Service to extend DNS resolution so that the private IP address is provided for a public hostname.
 This integration enables a web app to connect to Azure SQL Database, which requires connections to use the public hostname when connecting to the private IP address.
 We chose Azure Private Link for the following benefits.

 - **Secure communication:** It lets the application privately access services on the Azure platform and reduces the network footprint of data stores to protect against data leakage.
-- **On-premises connectivity:** You can access services running in Azure from on-premises over ExpressRoute private peering.

 ## Deploy the reference implementation